Our Core Values

 - A course in intermediate statistics.
 If you have not already completed the intermediate statistics course, you may complete it during your first semester as a graduate student.
 You must earn a grade of “B” or better.
 Because many incoming students have not taken intermediate statistics, we have planned for the course to be included in the program and you will see it in the following example.

-Students are expected to complete 37 graduate level semester units in coursework.
-Most of the coursework is done during the first year.
-The first year prepares students for the second year internship, independent study, and research.
+Students complete a minimum of 37 graduate level semester units across the two years.
+In year one, the workload primarily involves coursework within seminar courses.
+In year two, the workload primarily involves supervised work within an internship, independent study, and research.
 Coursework takes the form of weekly seminars.
 In these seminars, a small group of students meet with a professor for a 3-hour session of discussion on technical and theoretical material.
 Students must take at least two electives to complete the necessary units for the program.
 The electives can be taken during the first year or second year of the program.
-A wide variety of elective courses are available, subject to approval by your advisor.
-You should consider your particular interests and career goals in selecting the elective courses.
+A wide variety of elective courses are available, subject to approval by the I/O faculty.
+Particular student interests and career goals are considered in selecting the elective courses.
 Electives most commonly taken include courses in other areas of psychology (e.g., social, developmental, statistics), the College of Business, and Supervised Research within a faculty research lab (PSY 799 or PSY 899).

 Typical First Year Coursework